-Experts agree that the preparticipation physical examination (PPE), or sports physical, is best conducted by the young athlete’s primary care physician in the office setting.
-However, procrastination on the part of parents, lack of a medical home, or financial constraints often lead high school athletic directors and/or athletic trainers to arrange for the PPE to be done in a mass screening that typically involves multiple medical providers at the school or a local clinic a few weeks prior to the start of the fall sports season.
+Experts agree that the preparticipation physical examination (PPE), or sports physical, is best conducted by the young athlete’s primary care practitioner in the office setting.
+However, procrastination on the part of parents, lack of a primary care home, or financial constraints often lead athletic directors and/or athletic trainers to arrange for the PPE to be done in a mass screening that typically involves multiple medical providers at the school or a local clinic a few weeks prior to the start of the sports season.

-As summer ends, physicians will often volunteer or be asked to participate in these types of events.
-Physicians may see it as an opportunity to provide a community service, may already have a relationship with the school, or may view it as a marketing tool for a growing practice.
-While these are all understandable motivators, the physician should be aware that the medical/legal risks may outweigh the return on investment of increased community goodwill, patient volume, or revenue.
+Practitioners will often volunteer or be asked to participate in mass screening events.
+Practitioners may see it as an opportunity to provide a community service, already have a relationship with the school, or view it as a marketing tool for a growing practice.
+While these are all understandable motivators, practitioners should be aware that the medical/legal risks may outweigh the return on investment of increased community goodwill, patient volume, or revenue.

-The following strategies may help you to reduce the liability risks associated with PPEs.
+The following strategies will help you reduce the liability risks associated with PPEs.

-Physician-patient relationship: Depending on the legal venue, a court may hold that conducting a PPE creates a physician-patient relationship with the same legal duties as that of an established private practice patient.
-To limit this risk, consider doing the following, either verbally or by using a handout:
+Depending on the legal venue, a court may hold that conducting a PPE creates a practitioner-patient relationship with the same legal duties as that of an established private practice patient.
+To limit this risk, consider the following strategies, communicated in writing:

-The history and physical exam: Nearly all state high school athletic associations require a PPE for participation in interscholastic sports, while the requirements for club sports vary.
-The often quick and cursory manner in which an exam is performed may be problematic.
-If there is a perception that an exam was inadequate, a complaint of negligence can occur if it failed to uncover a medical condition.
+Nearly all state athletic associations require a PPE for participation in interscholastic sports, while the requirements for club sports vary.
+The often quick and cursory manner in which exams are performed may be problematic.
+A complaint of negligence may be made if there is a perception that an exam was inadequate and failed to uncover a medical condition.

 The goal of the exam is to identify serious conditions that may prevent safe athletic participation.
 Conditions that may result in increased risk for sudden cardiac arrest are a particular concern.
 More recently, concussion risk and sequelae of traumatic brain injuries have received a great deal of attention, making an evaluation of cognitive function another important consideration.
 Strategies to reduce risk include the following:

-If the patient requires further evaluation and has a primary care provider, contact the provider to facilitate the evaluation and ensure appropriate follow-up.
+If the patient requires further evaluation and has a primary care practitioner, contact the practitioner to facilitate the evaluation and ensure appropriate follow-up.